TapResearch/tapresearch_flutter_plugin/README.md

   - flutter run

 - Second, if you need to change the API TOKEN and/or User Identifier, please modify example/lib/main.dart and re-run.
-The values provided in the example should work fine.
+However, the values provided in the example should work fine.

 > [!NOTE]
 > API TOKEN and User Identifier will be different for iOS and Android.